avanwouwe/citadel-browser-agent/README.md

 ## Privacy respecting
 Citadel hashes the URL for events that do not indicate immediate threats, and are only logged for digital forensics.
 The different parts (hostname, path, query, etc) of the URL are hashed separately so that it remains possible to perform analysis after an incident.

-The shadow IT detection only reports on interaction with (authenticated) applications, and only tracks the number of interactions per site, per day.
+The shadow IT detection only reports on whether the user interacted with (authenticated) applications on that day.

 The data is logged on the local machine and is never sent across the network, unless of course you choose to ship the events to your SIEM.